allnulled/cleesy/README.md

 mycli.execute();
 ```

+The `execute` method will ignore all the string that is after a `--`.
+This allows you to pass parameters from the same command execution.

 ### Use parameters

 To use parameters inside your commands, you can:

+  - export a sync or async function which:
+    - will receive the arguments passed to `execute` method
   - pick them directly from `process.argv`, to fully customize how your tool handles parameters.
   - use other tools, like:
     - [`yargs`](https://github.com/yargs/yargs) to parse standard parameters.